Testspieler09/vinyl_filter/README.md

  Add a vinyl sound to audio files.
 Currently the program only supports WAV files.

 > [!IMPORTANT]
-> The script will delete any metadata of the wav file(s) provided.
+> The script will delete any data between the `BitsPerSample` part of the WAV and the `data sub-chunk`!

 ## Installation